sunpy/ndcube/docs/ndcube.rst

   >>> my_cube[0, 10:100, :].plot() # doctest: +SKIP

-In addition to this, some optional kwargs can be used to customize the plot.
+In addition, some optional kwargs can be used to customize the plot.
 The ``axis_ranges`` kwarg can be used to set the axes ticklabels.
 See the `~sunpy.visualization.imageanimator.ImageAnimatorWCS` documentation for more detail.
 However, if this is not set, the axis ticklabels are